pitosalas/tb3-ros/server/README.md

 ### Generate

-`Generate` generates the `docker-compose.yaml`.
-For generated example, see `docker-compose.yaml.example`.
+`Generate` generates the files for starting the server.

 ```bash
 ./serverctl generate -c config.yaml
 ```

+2 Files will be generated

+- `build/docker-compose.yaml`
+- `build/list.md`

+`build/list.md` contains all the credentials of every desktop and traefik interface.